Shopping Cart is empty.

 Beyond the usual guarantees we believe more should be said.

-All diamonds Crafted by Infinity are guaranteed conflict-free and meet all requirements of the United Nations Kimberley Process, Belgian Federal Anti-Money-Laundering regulations, and the USA Clean Diamonds and Patriot Acts.
+All diamonds Crafted by Infinity are guaranteed natural, untreated and conflict-free, meeting all requirements of the United Nations Kimberley Process, Belgian Federal Anti-Money-Laundering regulations, and USA Clean Diamonds and Patriot Acts.
+We take further steps beyond these imperatives to also guarantee that our diamond crystals do not originate in Zimbabwe.

 Crafted by Infinity team members are CAMS-certified professionals, participating in an allied network trained to recognize, thwart and expose money laundering crimes - including terrorist financing, human trafficking and tax evasion.